North Korean abductions of South Koreans: Wartime abduction

 Owing to the special situation of wartime, the exact number of Korean War abductees is difficult to determine.
 There are considerable differences in the numbers cited in various published documents and statistics.
 Overall range of the numbers is from 2,438 to 84,532.
 When the Korean National Red Cross set a special re-registration period to compile a list of missing people or the so-called "displaced people" in 1956, a total of 7,031 people registered.
 On February 26, 1957, the South delivered the list of 7,034 people to the North through the International Federation of Red Cross (IFRC).
 But according to the survey of "Korean War Abductees' Family Union" in March 2002, its number amounts to 94,700.

 Post-war abduction

 After the Korean War or during the Cold War period, a total of 3,795 people have been abducted and taken to North Korea.
 Subsequently, through the South Korean government's protests and various efforts via the Korean National Red Cross, 3,309 people have returned to South Korea.
-And six persons have recently escaped from the North and returned to the South Korea on their own.
+And six persons have recently escaped from the North and returned to South Korea on their own.
 A total of 480 South Korean abductees remain in North Korea against their will (as of December 2007).

 Below chart shows status of abducted persons by year.